 This P50 is a shock-resistant external SSD that can take a beating while giving you massive storage to hold your game libraries for PC and Consoles.
 Yeah, it's still pricey after the discount, but hey, you won't have to worry about storage for a long, long while.

 The SN850 is arguably the PCIe 4.0 drive to beat, and consistently gives the Samsung 980 Pro's performance a run for its money.
-It's one of our favourite high-speed SSDs, and at this price makes a great upgrade for your gaming set-up.
+It's our favourite high-speed SSD, and this is the lowest it has ever been.
+That price is even more impressive given it comes with that chunky heatsink.

-This deal lets you bag a full 1TB of fast PCIe 3.0 SSD storage for less than £75.
-That's plenty of space for a boot drive and a host of your favourite games.
-The 2TB WD Black SN770 is certainly a better deal, but if that's too rich for your blood, or goes out of stock, the Samsung 980 is solid back up option.
+This deal lets you bag a full 1TB of fast PCIe 3.0 SSD storage for a ridiculously low £69.
+That's plenty of space for a boot drive and a host of your favourite games, and while this is PCIe 3.0 in a land of faster PCIe 4.0 drives, it's still a great step up from SATA drives and HDDs.